BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/remix-icon.md

 ---
-title: Remix-Icon
+title: Remix Icon
-description: How to install and configure Remix-Icon for Blade Icons.
+description: How to install and configure Remix Icon for Blade Icons.
-breadcrumbs: [Documentation, Families, Remix-Icon]
+breadcrumbs: [Documentation, Families, Remix Icon]
 ---

 ## Installation